polarstreams/polar/docs/benchmarks/README.md

     <em>Messages per second by instance</em>
 </p>

-The results show that Barco can process writes up to 1.4M messages/sec (1.42 GiB/s) on a commodity cluster composed of 3 `c6i.xlarge` brokers.
-Even on the cheapest C7g instance with one vCPU it can achieve more than 1M msgs/s.
+The results show that Barco can process more than one million messages per second when writing on a cluster composed of commodity instances.
 The max latency on all runs was under 100ms.

+Note that when running on `c6i.xlarge`, the benchmark is limited by the network bandwidth of the client (as `12.5 Gbps` is `1.45 GiB/s`).

 What we find specially interesting is that **Barco can support writes of more than 99K msgs/s with baseline CPU performance of `t4g.micro`, bursting up to 1M msgs/s**.
 This is also an example of what resource sharing might